Our payment system interfaces with the IRS to validate your tax form. We have to validate your tax details with the IRS

 - Using the wrong Tax Identification Number (TIN)

 If you file your taxes as a business (such as an S-Corporation), you’ll likely want to use your Employer Identification Number (EIN) as your TIN, in the EIN field.

 - Using the wrong name/business name

-If you file taxes as a business, you will likely need to use your business name on line 1 of your W9 and leave line 2 blank.
+If you file taxes as a business, you may need to use your business name on line 1 of your W-9 rather than a personal name.